-This guide outlines how to build a bookshelf that's 6 feet tall with five shelves.
-Different plywoods will give you different benefits.
+You can't have too many bookshelves and, if you're a DIYer, crafting your own is a good way to hone your workworking skills.
+This guide outlines how to build a DIY bookshelf that's six feet tall with five shelves.
 You’ll also learn tips on applying trim, stain or paint for a finished look.
-Customize the bookshelf backboard to match your decor.

-One of the first steps in how to build a bookshelf is choosing the wood.
+One of the first steps in building a DIY bookshelf is choosing the right wood.
 The type of plywood you pick affects the price, weight and durability of your finished product.
-Pine, birch and oak are three common woods used for building homemade bookshelves.
+Cabinet-grade pine, birch and oak are three common woods used for building DIY bookshelves.

 - Pine plywood is a lightweight softwood that is inexpensive.
 However, it is prone to knots and splitting.
 Prepare to work around these potential problems when cutting and fastening your boards.
 It also dents easily.
 However, if you’re just starting out with woodworking and cost is a factor, you can learn the basics with this lumber.